 * Italian yields extend fall on 5-Star e-ballot hopes

-* 10-year Gilt yield at record low on Brexit uncertainty
+* 10-year Bund, Gilt yields at record low on Brexit uncertainty

 By Yoruk Bahceli

-LONDON, Sept 3 (Reuters) - Italy’s 10-year government bond yield hit a fresh record low on Tuesday as optimism grew ahead of an online ballot by 5-Star members to approve a coalition deal with the Democratic Party that investors have been betting on for a week.
+LONDON, Sept 3 (Reuters) - Italy’s 10-year bond yield hit new record lows on Tuesday on hopes that 5-Star members would approve a coalition deal with the Democratic Party, while safe-haven German Bund yields fell to fresh lows on renewed political uncertainty in Britain.

-Members of 5-Star will hold a ballot on the party’s internet platform from 0700 to 1600 GMT on Tuesday to decide whether the group should join forces with the PD, its traditional foe.
+Members of 5-Star are holding a ballot on the party’s internet platform from 0700 to 1600 GMT to decide whether the group should join forces with the PD, its traditional foe.

 An SWG opinion poll for La7 television channel said 51% of 5-Star supporters backed a tie-up with the PD, while some 69% of PD voters endorsed the idea.